Arctic Umiaq Line

-Arctic Umiaq Line A/S (AUL) or Arctic Umiaq is a passenger and freight shipping line in Greenland.
-Its name derives from the Kalaallisut word for the traditional Inuit passenger boat, the umiak, distinguished from the kayak, used for hunting.
-The sea connection provided by Arctic Umiaq is a lifeline for the entire western and southwestern Greenland.
-It is a wholly owned subsidiary of the Royal Arctic Line.
+Arctic Umiaq Line A/S (AUL), also known simply as Arctic Umiaq, is a passenger and freight shipping company operating in Greenland.
+The company's name is derived from the Kalaallisut word umiaq, which refers to the traditional Inuit passenger boat, distinct from the kayak, which was primarily used for hunting.
+Arctic Umiaq provides a vital maritime connection along the western and southwestern coasts of Greenland, facilitating transport, supply, and communication between coastal settlements.
+It is a wholly owned subsidiary of Royal Arctic Line.